Skip links

 2. Does it specify which passport(s) (s)he holds?
 If so, which one(s)?
 Can she legally work in the UK?

-8. How long has the nanny committed to each of his/her previous positions?
+8. How long has the nanny committed to his/her previous positions?
 Has the nanny shown his/her ability to commit?
 A good nanny will stay in a position for at least 1 or 2 years.
 You may even come across nannies who have stayed in positions for 4 and 5 years!
 It all depends on the person.

 11. Lastly, if you are looking for a live-in nanny, has (s)he ever lived in?
 Ideally, the nanny would have had experience doing so, even if it were just as an au pair at the beginning of his/her career.
-It will always grant you a great peace of mind if you have a referee to speak with on this subject and glean a better understanding of how the nanny conducted him/herself in the family’s home.
+It will always grant you great peace of mind if you have a referee to speak with on this subject and glean a better understanding of how the nanny conducted him/herself in the family’s home.

 12. Does the nanny have a First Aid course certificate?